Segmentation for Guest, BYOD, IoT, IIoT, SCADA, ICS, and OT

 Select all that apply

-VLANs with appropriate routing policy
+VLANs paired with an appropriate routing and deny policy

-Firewall rules between zones
+Firewall rules between defined trust zones

 Allow-any ACLs between every VLAN